vrothberg/vgrep/README.md

 ![](screenshots/vgrep_cmd_show_gedit.png)

-##Vgrep Commands
+##vgrep Commands

-Once vgreped, you can perform certain operations on the results, such as limiting the range of displayed hits, listing files, etc.  Thanks to [stettberger](https://github.com/stettberger) for adding this functionality to vgrep.
+Once vgreped, you can perform certain operations on the results (via the **'--show'** option) such as limiting the range of displayed hits, listing matched files, etc.  Thanks to [stettberger](https://github.com/stettberger) for adding this functionality to vgrep.

 ```
 help: <Selector><Cmd>